flowground/rest-api-component/README.md

  * Definition of request [body](#defining-http-body), if the HTTP method is not `GET`
 3. Configuration options
  * ``Don`t throw Error on Failed Calls`` - if enabled return error, error code and stacktrace in message body otherwise throw error in flow.
  * ``Split Result if it is an Array`` - if enabled and response is array, creates message for each item of array.
 Otherwise create one message with response array.
- * ``Enable debug logging`` - The component supports extended logging. `Enable debug logging` checkbox should be enabled for it.
-After that you may check your logs in the logs console.

-    *Note:* in case of using **ordinary flows**, adding of `DEBUG` environment variable in component repository will override disabled `Enable debug logging` checkbox during flow run, so all logs will be extended until an environment variable is removed.
  * ``Retry on failure`` - enabling [rebound](https://support.elastic.io/support/solutions/articles/14000044750-why-and-where-we-use-the-rebound-) feature for following HTTP status codes:
     - 408: Request Timeout
     - 423: Locked